Dress Code 2020-2021

 |Girl's Proper Uniform Attire – Grades 4 – 5||Girl's Proper Uniform Attire – Grades 6 –8|

 General Uniform Regulations

-- Shorts may be worn in place of dress pants during the months of August, September, October, April, and May, except on Mass days.
+Shorts may be worn in place of dress pants during the months of August, September, October, April, and May, except on Mass days.
 The administration of the school may adjust the time period regarding the ability to wear shorts, based on the weather.

 - Uniforms are to fit properly; no baggy/oversized or undersized pants or other clothing are allowed.